Xilinx/Alveo-Cards/master/management-specification/doc/appendix_a.rst

 **Note:** Alveo™ U30 specific

-[3] The OTP (One Time Programmable) values for FPGA die temperature and Board temperature are 100°C and 125°C respectively.
-The OTP values are programmed onto the device at the time of Manufacturing.
-The SC FW, on boot-up, programs the temperature device and the automatically shuts down the ZYNQ devices when either of ZYNQ or board temperature exceeds the fatal limit.
+[3] The OTP (One Time Programmable) values are programmed onto the temperature sensor device at the time of Manufacturing.
+Additionally, on boot-up, SC also configures the temperature device to ensure the temperature sensor device automatically shuts down the ZYNQ devices when either ZYNQ or board temperature exceeds the fatal limit.

-[4] Board temperature is the maximum value among various onboard temperature sensors like inlet, outlet and VCCINT (PWM controller).
+[4] Board temperature is the maximum value among various on-board temperature sensors like inlet, outlet and VCCINT (PWM controller).

 ***Note*:** The SC FW automatically shuts down the power to FPGA when any of the temperature value exceeds the fatal limit.